-Table 4 gives basic information of the brackish water seas and other basins comparable with the Baltic Sea.
+Table 2 gives basic information of the brackish water seas and other basins comparable with the Baltic Sea.
 Most similar to the brackish water seas is Hudson Bay (Roff and Legendre, 1986).
-It is an oceanic, semi-enclosed basin, with a positive freshwater balance and a salinity of about 30 g kg $^{-1}$ .
-In contrast, small Mediterranean seas with a negative freshwater balance and salinities above $40\,\mathrm{g\,kg^{-1}}$ are found in the tropical zone, e.g. the Red Sea and Persian Gulf.
+It is an oceanic, semi-enclosed basin with a positive fresh water balance, and a salinity of about 30 g kg-1.
+In contrast, small Mediterranean seas with a negative fresh water balance and salinities above 40 g kg-1 are found in the tropical zone; e.g. the Red Sea and Persian Gulf.
 The largest lakes are comparable in size to the Baltic Sea, and the Caspian Sea is even larger in volume.

-The Baltic Sea basin is a very old geomorphological depression.
-Prior to the Weichselian glaciation, this basin contained the Eemian Sea, which extended from the North Sea to the Barents Sea, making Fennoscandia an island.
-At the end of the Weichselian glaciation, 13 500 years ago, the Baltic Ice Lake was formed by glacier meltwater.
-During the Holocene, fresh and brackish phases followed, dictated by the balance of glacier retreats and progressions, land up-
+315 The Baltic Sea basin is a very old geomorphological depression.
+Prior to the Weichselian glaciation this basin 316 contained the Eem Sea, which extended from the North Sea to the Barents Sea, making Fennoscandia an island.
+317 At the end of the Weichselian glaciation, 13,500 years ago, the Baltic Ice Lake was formed by glacier meltwater.
+318 During the Holocene fresh and brackish phases followed dictated by the balance of glacier retreats and 319 progressions, land uplift and eustatic changes of the global sea level (Tikkanen and Oksanen, 2002).
+The present 320 brackish phase commenced 7000 years ago, and since about 2000 years ago the salinity has been close to the 321 present level.
+Postglacial land uplift has slowly changed the Baltic Sea landscape, making it possible to observe 322 how land rises from the sea and how terrestrial life gradually takes over.
+People living in the region have adapted 323 to this slow long-term change.